Hookz/pentominoes/README.md

 This repository provides you with the starting code for the pentominoes project 1-1.
 Be aware that the code contains some gaps that you will need to fill.
+The description of the project can be found in the project manual.

 ## How to Submit Your Code